hhuynh15/hhuynh15.github.io/_posts/2022-11-05-lets-build-a-home-server-rack.md

 - A server rack: This can be a standalone rack or a cabinet that can accommodate multiple servers and switches.
 The size of the rack will depend on the number of servers and switches you plan to use.
 For a home lab, a 10U server rack should be sufficient.
 - Servers: You can use one or multiple servers, depending on your needs.
 For a home lab, an Intel NUC or a small form-factor PC can work well.
 The servers should have sufficient RAM and storage to accommodate the virtual machines you plan to run.
-- Switches: You can use any switch but today we will be focusing on Cisco switches as they are the most commonly used switches in the industry and are a good place to start practicing routing and switching protocols.
-For a home lab, you can use Cisco Catalyst 2960 and if you have Juniper switches on hand you can use those as well.
-For the most part these switches are the same but may have different command line syntax.
+- Switches: You can use any switch, but today we will be focusing on Cisco switches as they are the most commonly used switches in the industry and are a good place to start practicing routing and switching protocols.
+For a home lab, you can use Cisco Catalyst 2960.
 These switches are compact and have a limited number of ports, making them ideal for a home lab environment.
 - Cables: You will need Ethernet cables to connect the switches and servers to each other, and power cables to power the servers.
 The cables should be of the appropriate length to reach from the servers to the switches, and from the switches to the power outlets.

 When building your rack and racking your servers and switches.
 I have a few pointers for best practices:

 - Build your rack from the ground up: Stack your servers starting from the ground and place subsequent servers on top.
 Have your switches at the top of the rack.
 Larger servers will require two people to help rack and should be racked first.
-Don’t be afraid to ask for help.
+Don't be afraid to ask for help.
 - Know the physical dimensions of your components: Keep in mind the length and depth of your server rack.
 Although most racks will allow you to adjust its dimensions.
-You don’t want to be rebuilding an entire rack to make a two inch adjustment.
+You don't want to be rebuilding an entire rack to make a two inch adjustment.
-- Leave room to cable manage: It’s easy to want to maximize the space in your rack and not leave a lot of room in the back of your rack.
+- Leave room to cable manage: It's easy to want to maximize the space in your rack and not leave a lot of room in the back of your rack.
 But having good cable management will make it easier for you to make modifications to your rack in the future.
 It also allows for better ventilation for your equipment.
 - Have cable management accessories: Cable management accessories are great for easier cable management.
 I would recommend a 1U cable management unit and plenty of velcro ties.
 I would not recommend using zip ties as they are difficult to work with when you need to make modifications.

 Here is an example build from my own server rack: